Vyral/base-template/_posts/2018-06-20-which-loan-options-are-available-to-you.md

 <center>&nbsp;</center>

 As a homebuyer, the first step you need to take in the home buying process is to talk to a lender so you can get pre-qualified.
-During this step, you’ll determine which type of mortgage loan you’re going to get, and there are four loans you can potentially qualify for.
+During this step, you’ll determine which type of mortgage loan you’re going to get, and there are four loans you can potentially qualify for.&nbsp;

 The first and most popular is the **FHA loan.** This loan requires you to put 3.5% down.
-Along with your down payment, it also requires you to be prepared to pay the closing costs.
+Along with your down payment, it also requires you to be prepared to pay the closing costs.&nbsp;

 The second loan type is the **conventional loan.** Most people who choose this loan put down 20%, but it allows you to put down as little as 3%.
-If you put down 20%, though, you won’t have to pay mortgage insurance.
+If you put down 20%, though, you won’t have to pay mortgage insurance.&nbsp;

 The third loan type is the **USDA loan.** This loan is typically used for properties located in rural areas.